light-oj/steghubsubmissions/MERN-web_Stack.md

 ![](https://lh7-us.googleusercontent.com/RpMQQF7ViPYCiUtN20fTe6UMntAOsWGEgzfXkd5Q98Hjds5SM1v8gPsb5e6C4XHidY4CFe-ekmh8UgO3VydItztkJ7odZYmKJi8fiSD9-rtzU3d1QMT5otmbIfvdS_9xbd4nKEuVEkIr2D1qC8iAgL4)

-It is important to note that the command above installs both \`nodejs\` and \`npm\`.
+It is important to note that the command above installs both `node.js` and `npm`.
 NPM is a package manager for Node like apt for Ubuntu, it is used to install Node modules & packages and to manage dependency conflicts.

 Next, we can verify the node installation with the command `node -v` & `npm -v`